* This is the Professional Version. *

 Prenatal Drug Exposure

+A fetus that has been exposed to drugs in utero (termed fetuses exposed to noxious substances [FENS]) can become dependent on the drug during gestation.
 Although some toxic substances used by the mother are not illegal, many are.
 In any case, the home situation should be evaluated to determine whether the infant will be safely cared for after discharge.
 With the supportive help of relatives, friends, and visiting nurses, the mother may be able to care for her infant.
 If not, foster home care or an alternative care plan may be best.

 Prenatal exposure to amphetamines has lasting subtle effects on neonatal brain structure and function.
 Some studies have shown decreased volume of the caudate, putamen, and globus pallidus (anatomic components of brain) in methamphetamine-exposed children, whereas other studies have not uniformly confirmed these findings.
 Other studies indicate that prenatal methamphetamine exposure may be associated with abnormal neurobehavioral patterns or fetal growth restriction, but these findings are not yet fully established.